 Various expressions link prayer and prophecy.

 Thirdly, there are various other links between the prayer and prophecy that indicate the unity of Daniel 9.
-Gabriel provides assurances (vs. 24) which answer Daniel’s plea for forgiveness.
+Gabriel provides assurances (vs. 24) that answer Daniel’s plea for forgiveness.
 The prophecy repeats or plays on the sound of various words in the prayer.
 The two parts of the chapter share certain expressions not found elsewhere in the book.

 But, as explained in The Covenant in Daniel 9, the most persuasive evidence for the unity of Daniel 9 is the fact that Yahweh’s covenant is the thread that binds both prayer and prophecy together in a single unit: